DIVING HOLIDAYS IN THE MALDIVES

 TRAVEL HEALTH FOR THE MALDIVES

 Advise changes from time to time however so we ask that you ask your travel health expert (e.g. GP, practice nurse or travel clinic) to provide you with the most up to date information and vaccines to ensure your travels are safe and enjoyable.
+It is vital to ensure that all members of your party have adequate health and travel insurance cover, which includes cover for any ‘higher risk’ activities you are likely to take part in.

 ENTRY REQUIREMENTS FOR MALDIVES